OAuthxD/Astrox/Privacy policy.md

 # STATEMENT

 We respect the privacy of your information.
 We provide this explanation about our information practices as a show of our commitment to protect your privacy.
-This policy describes the types of information we may collect from you or that you may provide when using Neptune or servers where Neptune is present and our practices for collecting, using, maintaining, protecting, and disclosing that information.
+This policy describes the types of information we may collect from you or that you may provide when using Astrox or servers where Astrox is present and our practices for collecting, using, maintaining, protecting, and disclosing that information.

 Please read this policy carefully to understand our policies and practices regarding your information and how we treat it.
 If you do not agree with our policies and practices, your choice is not to use our website or bot.
-By adding Neptune to your Discord server, you agree that you have read and agree to this policy.
+By adding Astrox to your Discord server, you agree that you have read and agree to this policy.

 # What does it store?
 Server IDs for server data (prefixes, settings, autorole, welcome, logging, vcrole, antinuke).